Code-Institute-Submissions/Milestone_4_cookbook/README.md

 ### Responsive Design Testing

-<p> On mobile view the responsive design fits the user stories as the diet and health labels filter search satck on top of each other , alongside the recipes below.
+<p> On mobile view the responsive design fits the user stories as the diet and health labels filter search stack on top of each other , alongside the recipes below.
 The toggle button is functional with users able to select login or register.
-The website is functional and visiable in mobile view.</p>
+The website is functional and visible in mobile view.</p>
-<p> On large screen view, tablet and laptop view the website is functional and fully visiable without compromising pixelation in images.</p>
+<p> On large screen view, tablet and laptop view the website is functional and fully visible without compromising pixilation in images.</p>

 ## Testing User Stories

 <p> A potential user/user is able to view the recipes fully with instructions without registering and logging in.
 A registered and logged in user has the
-additional benifit of : adding, deleting and editing their recipes.
+additional benefit of : adding, deleting and editing their recipes.
 The recipes which have been imported by author of the website are protected from being deleted.
-The user is able to filter recipes through the diet and health filters and search for a receipe through the search box.</p>
+The user is able to filter recipes through the diet and health filters and search for a recipe through the search box.</p>

 #### CRUD operations testing